-While Thought colors are set globally in the Brain Theme window, you can override these settings for individual Thoughts.
-To begin, activate the Thought, then click on it or Alt-click on any inactive Thought.
+While thought colors are set globally in the Brain Theme box, you can override these settings for individual thoughts.
+To begin, activate the thought, then click on it or Alt-click on any inactive thought.

-Note that the individual changes you may make to Thoughts, such as their color and background, override the settings in the Brain Theme window.
+Note that the individual changes you may make to thoughts, such as their color and background, override the settings in the Brain Theme box.

-To change the text color of a Thought:
+To change the text color of a thought:

-Click the upper color square, click the color of your choice, then click outside of the box of colors.
+In the Thought Property box, click the upper color square, click the color of your choice, then click outside of the box of colors.

-Figure 116.
+Figure 137.
 Text Color in the Thought Properties Dialog Box

-To change the background color of a Thought:
+To change the background color of a thought: